Colt Walker: Modern replicas

-Modern replicas chambered in the .45 Black Powder Magnum wildcat cartridge have been offered by the Colt Blackpowder shop, Cimarron Firearms, Armi San Marco, and Uberti Firearms.
+Modern replicas have also been made chambered in the .45 Black Powder Magnum wildcat cartridge.
+These have been offered by Cimarron Firearms, Armi San Marco, and Uberti.

 In popular culture

 On May 23, 2021, Texas Governor Greg Abbott signed a resolution naming the 1847 Colt Walker pistol the official handgun of Texas.

+The .44 Walker pistol was also included in the TV series "Preacher" as the weapon of choice for the Saint of Killers and said to be powerful enough to destroy a planet or kill God.